 I was not born into a literary tradition.
 My path has been a visual one.
 In fact, I sometimes think these words do little more than frame the pictures.
 But I am resigned to the reality that we humans need words, and so I struggle, I scribble, I quibble and crawl, and I hope to find images in words that I cannot capture in pictures.

 December 28, 2005 with a picture.
-A few months later came my first comment, from Tracie B. (now Tracie P.).
-I had been reading a few wine blogs, Tyler’s “Dr. Vino” and Alder’s “Vinography”, Eric’s “The Pour” and a few other long defunct logs, now floating among the shards and driftwood in the cyber-eddy of time.
+A few months later came my first comment, from Tracie B. I had been reading a few wine blogs, Tyler’s “Dr. Vino” and Alder’s “Vinography”, Eric’s “The Pour” and a few other long defunct logs, now floating among the shards and driftwood in the cyber-eddy of time.
 No matter.
 Some come and some go.
 A wine blog isn’t a major life necessity.
-I recall Jeremy Parzen’s words, “Every blog is a vanity blog.”
-Indeed.
-And if there is any redeeming value, it serves as a gathering spot for ideas, dreams, memories, hopes and maybe even a little bit of learning.
+I recall the cynical words from an erstwhile blogger, “Every blog is a vanity blog.”
+Indeed, that is setting a low bar.
+If there is any redeeming value, it serves as a gathering spot for ideas, dreams, memories, hopes and maybe even a little bit of learning.

 I’ve had a tremendous time these past ten years.
 I have also probably wasted a lot of time I otherwise could have used to do more important things.
 Who knows?
 It doesn’t matter.
 What has been is back there.
 What matters is right now.
 In no way do I intend to bid you all good bye; I hope what I have done and what I will do here will be still be relevant to those loyal readers and folks who accidentally stumble by here, courtesy of Google, in search of some hard data about Italian wine.